 Sergio Perez finished in fourth place, ending the day a position ahead of Verstappen and just under a tenth quicker.

-Practice 2 - Turkish
+Result Free practice 2 - Turkish

 |Results are being loaded...|